aizeny/manapprox/README.md

 ```
 pip install -e  .
 ```
-Now if you want to import the manapprox package, for example for an experiment, you can simply run
+After installation, to import the manapprox package, for example for an experiment, simply run
 ```
 import manapprox
 ```